rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 ```

 ### Batching
-The more SQLite statements you can include in a single request to a rqlite node, the better the system will perform.
+The more SQLite statements you can include in a single request to a rqlite node, the greater writer performance will be.

-By using the [bulk API](/docs/api/bulk-api/), transactions, or both, throughput will increase significantly, often by 2 orders of magnitude.
+By using the [bulk API](/docs/api/bulk-api/), transactions, or both, write throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way Raft and SQLite work.
 So for high throughput, execute as many operations as possible within a single request, transaction, or both.

 ### Queued Writes
 If you can tolerate a very small risk of some data loss in the event that a node crashes, you could consider using [Queued Writes](/docs/api/queued-writes/).
-Using Queued Writes can easily give you orders of magnitude improvement in performance, without changing any client code.
+Using Queued Writes can easily give you orders of magnitude improvement in write performance, without changing any client code.

 ### Use more powerful hardware
-Obviously running rqlite on better disks, better networks, or both, will improve performance.
+Obviously running rqlite on better disks, better networks, or both, will improve performance generally.

 ### Use a memory-backed filesystem
 It is possible to run rqlite entirely on-top of a memory-backed file system.
 This means that **both** the Raft log and SQLite database would be stored in memory only.
 For example, on Linux you can create a memory-based filesystem like so: